 “No, I’m good.
 I just need a place to leave my stuff.”

 “I have this small bag,” she held it up for me to see, “and it’s got things I want to keep with me including sunscreen.
 I sure don’t want to get sunburned.
 I’ll keep my hat and Crocks too.
-Is it okay to toss my other things on a chair?”
+Is it okay to hang my other things in the closet?”

 She smiled.
 “I’m good, Curt.
 I’m looking forward to school, believe it or not.”